www3838438/status/site/content/incidents/8-15-17-timeouts-simple-api.md

 +++
-title = "Intermittent Connectivity Issues in the Simple API (EU-WEST-1)" severity = "degraded-performance" affectedsystems = [
+title = "Some Queries Timing Out in the Simple API" severity = "degraded-performance" affectedsystems = [
   "Simple API",